Interview Questions

 a) Processes comply with approved plans and standards.

-b) Transition criteria for software life cycle processes are satisfied.
+b) Transition criteria for software life cycle processes are

 c) All Objectives on DO-178B Guidelines, Table A-9